tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 ## Start ##

-We have the following binary [angrmanagement](/files/solving-rev-1/angrmanagement)
+We have the following binary file: [angrmanagement](/files/solving-rev-1/angrmanagement)

-We immagine the binary is running remotely and so we can't do patching/debugging tricks to get the flag.
+We immagine that the binary file is running remotely and so we can't do patching/debugging tricks to get the flag.

- - Start by doing some basic static analysis with r2, you find some cheatsheet [here](https://gist.github.com/tin-z/b80498d4ded2d55a74b0372b10653910)
+ - We start with some basic static analysis by using radare2 (r2).
+You can find some r2 cheatsheet [here](https://gist.github.com/tin-z/b80498d4ded2d55a74b0372b10653910)
 <p align="center">
   <img src="/files/solving-rev-1/t1.png">
 </p>

 <br />

- - Ok nothing strange here, print the imported function and printable strings
+ - Nothing strange till here.
+We print the imported functions and printable strings
 <p align="center">
   <img src="/files/solving-rev-1/t2.png">
 </p>

 <br />

- - As we look, there's nothing suspicious, it sems a classical reverse challenge of a ctf, so before running it in docker or in a clean VM, check the disassembly of main
+ - As we can see, there's nothing suspicious here, it sems a classical reverse challenge of a ctf.
+Before we start executing the binary on docker or on a clean VM, we do some checking of the main function
 <p align="center">
   <img src="/files/solving-rev-1/t3.png">
 </p>

 <br />

- - [endbr64](https://stackoverflow.com/questions/56905811/what-does-endbr64-instruction-actually-do) is a typical instruction breaking binary analysis tools, such as angr, saying so get the [control flow graph](https://www2.cs.arizona.edu/~collberg/Teaching/453/2009/Handouts/Handout-15.pdf) (CFG), it's more usefull in this case.
+ - [endbr64](https://stackoverflow.com/questions/56905811/what-does-endbr64-instruction-actually-do) is a typical instruction breaking some binary analysis tools, such as angr.
+After that, we get the [control flow graph](https://www2.cs.arizona.edu/~collberg/Teaching/453/2009/Handouts/Handout-15.pdf) (CFG), we summarize the new concepts here:
    - The CFG is composed of basic blocks, more precisally, we refer to the path that links together them
-   - Basic block is a blob of assembly code, followed by a Change of Flow Instruction (COFI), such as jmp, call, and ret.
+   - Basic block is a blob of assembly instructions, that are followed by a Change of Flow Instruction (COFI), such as jmp, call, and ret.
-   - The Control flow executed (CFE) is a subset of the CFG, mostly it refers to a control flow we captured from executing the program
+   - The Control flow executed (CFE) is a subset of the CFG, in the sense, it refers to a control flow we captured by executing the program

 <br />

- - Type `VV` to go on graph mode, and you should see the following screen (to move on it, use the arrow keys or 'h','j','k','l' if you're familiar with vim)
+ - We type `VV` for going in a graph mode, then we should see the screen following below (to move on the graph, use the arrow keys or 'h','j','k','l' if you're familiar with vim)
 <p align="center">
   <img src="/files/solving-rev-1/t4.png">
 </p>

 <br />

- - The program will ask to insert some password, nothing strange till here, we go further
+ - By looking at the strings we note that the program is asking us to insert some password.
+Nothing strange till here, we go further
 <p align="center">
   <img src="/files/solving-rev-1/t5.png">
 </p>

 <br />

- - The function names are self-explanatory because of debug symbols, so we can directly say that after inserting the input, a check of length will happen, and if correct, then the other checks.
+ - The name labels of the functions are self-explanatory because of the debug symbols.
+We can already say that after we insert the input, then the program will do a comparison of the length of the string, and if successful, then the other checks.
    Now run it !
 <p align="center">
   <img src="/files/solving-rev-1/t6.png">